Skip to main content

 Angkor Wat at Sunrise

-Experience the iconic sunrise over Angkor Wat as the five distinctive towers emerge from darkness, reflected perfectly in the surrounding moat.
-This UNESCO World Heritage site reveals its full architectural majesty during golden hour when soft light illuminates intricate bas-reliefs depicting Hindu mythology.
-The temple represents Mount Meru, home of the gods, with its quintet of towers symbolising the mountain's five peaks.
-Built by King Suryavarman II in the early 12th century, this magnificent structure originally served as a Hindu temple dedicated to Vishnu before transforming into a Buddhist shrine.
-The scale is breathtaking—covering 162.6 hectares with 800-metre galleries adorned with Southeast Asia's finest stone carving.
-Early morning visits offer cooler temperatures and optimal photography conditions.
+Experience the iconic sunrise as Angkor Wat's five towers emerge from darkness, reflected in the surrounding moat.
+This UNESCO site reveals its architectural majesty during golden hour when soft light illuminates intricate bas-reliefs depicting Hindu mythology.
+The temple represents Mount Meru, home of the gods, with its quintet of towers symbolizing the mountain's five peaks.
+Built by King Suryavarman II in the early 12th century, this structure originally served as a Hindu temple dedicated to Vishnu before transforming into a Buddhist shrine.
+The scale is breathtaking--covering 162.6 hectares with 800-meter galleries adorned with Southeast Asia's finest stone carving.
+Pro tip: Arrive at 5am and position yourself at the left reflecting pool (less crowded than the right side) for classic sunrise photos--after capturing the dawn, immediately explore the inner galleries while tour groups remain at the ponds, giving you peaceful access to bas-reliefs before 7am crowds arrive.

 Intricate bas-relief carving at Angkor Wat showing the mythological battle between devas and asuras during the Churning of the Ocean of Milk